hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 3) The data in conversation details stays for 3 hours only.

 #### User Details
-user_details stores user's data like address, PAN number, Aadhar number which are independent of the current context of the bot conversation.
+Data stored in this context variable will be saved at a user level and will be available for all the conversations that the user has.
 Data inside user_details will be available across bots and businesses as long as the underlying user is the same in the database.

+This context variable should be used for storing permanent details about the user that are not specific to a given conversation like their email, phone number or other such details.

 > Value in user_details schema expects data to be a string type.
 If the user wants to store a list corresponding to the user detail key, then they should handle the serializer/deserializer logic inside the code before returning the response from the code node.